Assembler Working 🔗

 • RegisterNotPresent and OpcodeNotPresent are two custom exceptions present at the moment.

-General Introduction 🔗
+General Syntax 🔗

 2. Once start is initiliased, all instructions must be indented with spaces of 4.